Kryha/KREAd/docs/glossary.md

 #### Buy
 KREAd's marketplace can be used to buy Item and Character SFTs sold by the community or KREAd itself in the case of Items.
-It can be accessed via [kread.app/shop](https://kread.app/shop/items) and allows users to browse from a list of market entries and filter by color, rarity, category, price, and other properties of KREAd sfts.
+It can be accessed via [kread.app/shop](https://kread.app/shop/items) and allows users to browse from a list of market entries and filter by color, rarity, category, price, and other properties of KREAd SFTs.
 All payments are in IST and both artist (10%) and platform (2%) fees are included.

 A buy offer looks like this:
 ```js